microsoft/azuredevopslabs/labs/vstsextend/php/readme.md

 Last updated : {{ "now" | date: "%b %d, %Y" }}.
 ## Overview

-**PHP** is a server-side scripting language, and a powerful tool for making dynamic and interactive Web pages.
+**PHP** is a server-side scripting language, and a powerful tool enough for making dynamic and interactive Web pages.

 This lab shows how to deploy **PHP** application to **Azure App** service using **Azure DevOps**.